millanek/Dsuite/README.md

 All species/populations are treated equally in `Dquartets` - there should not be any outgroup.
 ### Optional files:
 3. A tree in Newick format.
 The tree should have leaf labels corresponding to the species/population names.
 Branch lengths can be present but are not used.
+To use  `Fbranch`, the tree must be rooted using the Outgroup.
 Valid examples:
 `(Species2,(Species1,(Species3,Species4)));`
 `(Species2:6.0,(Species1:5.0,(Species3:3.0,Species4:4.0)));`